No toilet for returning SpaceX crew, stuck using diapers

-CAPE CANAVERAL, Fla. — The astronauts who will depart the International Space Station as early as this weekend will be stuck using diapers on the way home because of their capsule’s broken toilet.
+CAPE CANAVERAL, Fla.
+(AP) — The astronauts who will depart the International Space Station as early as this weekend will be stuck using diapers on the way home because of their capsule’s broken toilet.

 NASA astronaut Megan McArthur described the situation Friday as “suboptimal” but manageable.